 As a stakeholder and an active member of the recovery community, Faces & Voices of Recovery is hosting a new National Recovery Month website that serves as the central location for all recovery events.

 Following is a curated list of recovery-related resources and engagement opportunities, presented in a range of delivery modalities, that are housed on the COSSAP Resource Center.
-Because the first steps and ongoing journey of recovery involve many things—including starting points, treatment strategies (including medication), fundamental day-to-day needs, and the special role of peer programs and personnel—this sampling includes topics such as diversion, medication-assisted treatment, housing, and peer recovery support services.
+Because the first steps and ongoing journey of recovery involve many things—including starting points, treatment strategies (including medication), fundamental day-to-day needs, and the special role of peer programs and peer recovery support specialists—this sampling includes topics such as diversion, medication-assisted treatment, housing, and peer recovery support services.
 The collection also includes exploration of the role that technology can play in recovery, particularly given this point in time when in-person options may be extremely limited.
 Beyond our suggestions, there is more material waiting for you to self-curate based on your particular needs and interests.
 Visit our media library and join the COSSAP mailing list to receive updates.